Do You Have to Add a Teenager to Your Car Insurance in Texas? (2026)

 Alternatives to adding a teen driver to a parent’s policy in Texas

-Adding your teen driver to your existing policy is the easiest option, but you have a couple other ways to insure your child.
+Adding your teen driver to your existing policy is the easiest option, but you have a couple of other ways to insure your child.

 • Buy a separate policy.
 You can buy a separate insurance policy for your teen.
 But this is usually more expensive than adding them to the family policy because your teen won’t be able to benefit from multi-car, good credit, or bundling discounts.

 • Purchase non-owner car insurance.
 Non-owner car insurance provides liability-only coverage for drivers who don’t own a car but occasionally drive cars that belong to someone else.
 This typically isn’t an option if you own a car — your insurance company may require you to list your teen as a driver on your policy.
-But it might be an option if you don’t own a vehicle but your teen might drive a car that someone else owns, like your ex-spouse or another family member or friend.
+But it might be an option if you don’t own a vehicle and your teen might drive a car that someone else owns, like your ex-spouse or another family member or friend.

 How to save on car insurance for teen drivers in Texas